hieptl/netflix-clone/README.md

 > ```

 > 10th NOTE:
-> - It is time for "props" comes to play.
+> - It is time for "props" to come to play.
 >
 > - "props" stands for properties.
 >